happo/docs/website/docs/cypress.md

 npx happo-cypress --allow-failures -- npx cypress run
 ```

-## Limiting targets
+## Selecting targets

-If you want to avoid rendering an example in all targets, you can use the
+If you want to avoid rendering an example in all browser targets (found in
-`targets` option.
-The example will then be rendered in the specified targets
+.happo.js), you can use the `targets` option.
+The example will then be rendered
-exclusively.
+in the specified targets exclusively.

 ```js
 cy.get('.footer').happoScreenshot({